iivanoo/covid-apps-observer/data/data_us/reports/resources/com.americanwell.android.member.wellpoint___12.0.16.005_01/report.md

 <p align="center">
 <img src="4_star_reviews_wordcloud.png" alt="com.americanwell.android.member.wellpoint 4 reviews"/>
 </p>

+> Very convenient and helpful.
+Doesn't take the place of in person though where tests can be run.
+Great to be able to talk to a professional about what's ailing you.<br> :date: __2020-11-25 19:45:38__

 > First time using app.
 First time I did an appointment, the doctor had to cancel due to technical issues.
 I wasnt charged for it.
 The second time I was able to get ahold of a doctor and she was very nice.
 Recommend if you are unable to make a same day appointment with doctor.<br> :date: __2020-11-18 17:10:06__